Live Shipping Estimates - Available Right Now

 These facilities enable container movement along West Virginia's navigable waterways, including the Ohio, Kanawha and Monongahela Rivers.

-Intermodal transport in West Virginia
+Intermodal Transport in West Virginia

 Intermodal transport in West Virginia utilizes railroads, rivers, and highways to move goods like coal and chemicals.
 Key hubs include the Port of West Virginia on the Ohio River, with Norfolk Southern as a major freight rail carrier.